What's it like for students at WGU?

 Hospital nurse educators have the ultimate goal of ensuring their clinical nursing staff is equipped for changing needs in their facility.
 They are lifelong learners because they have to understand new technologies and be ready to take innovative new approaches.

 Academic nurse educators work in a nursing school or university setting and teach courses to nursing students who may be current or future nurses.
 Academic nurse educators may work in a hospital, teaching those who are working on their nursing diploma.
 Or these nursing educators may work for a community college, online college, or traditional university.
-They may teach coursework for nursing diplomas, ADN, or BSN degrees.
+They may teach coursework for nursing diplomas, ADN degrees, or BSN degrees.
 Academic nurse educators are tasked with helping future nurses learn the ins and outs of nursing—helping them gain the knowledge and skills they will need to pass the NCLEX-RN and become a registered nurse.
 They may also work in BSN programs helping current nurses get the credentials and skills they need to advance their education.
-Nurse educators in this setting are key in helping both current and future nurses get the specific training they will need to be successful in their job.
+Nurse educators in this setting are key to helping both current and future nurses get the specific training they will need to be successful in their jobs.
 They may teach a wide variety of courses, from basic anatomy to advanced nursing methodology.
-They use simulations, online training, nursing tools, and specific examples to help nurses be prepared for what is ahead in their career.
+They use simulations, online training, nursing tools, and specific examples to help nurses be prepared for what is ahead in their careers.

-Ultimately nurse educators in an academic setting have a goal to help train up the next generation of nurses—preparing them for what it is like to work in all kinds of healthcare settings.
+Ultimately, nurse educators in an academic setting have a goal to help train up the next generation of nurses—preparing them for what it is like to work in all kinds of healthcare settings.
 They want to form nurses who are focused on great patient care and are ready to go above and beyond to serve.

 According to the BLS, nurse educators earn about $74,000 per year, with the bottom 10% earning about $67,000 and the top 10% earning more than $121,000.
 The location where you work will play the largest role in your salary—nurse educators working in large medical or surgical hospitals will typically earn more than nurse educators working in junior colleges.
 Your experience and education level also play an important role in your salary as a nurse educator.